Français

 The limits of interaction between the various players on the field

-• Soldier using poleaxes can only engage the fully armoured knight and men at arms.
+• Soldiers using poleaxes can only engage the fully-armoured knight and men at arms.

-• Unarmoured combatants are automatically defeated when coming within 10 feet of any armored combatant.
+• Unarmoured combatants are automatically defeated when coming within 10 feet of any armoured combatant.

-• Marshalls will inspect all the participants equipement to make sure everything is in good repair and that everyone meets the minimum armor requirement.
+• Marshals will inspect all the participants equipement to make sure everything is in good repair and that everyone meets the minimum armour requirement.

 • Marshals may also call casualties against one side or another based on tactical considerations.
 For example: three (3) crossbowmen shooting from cover 40 paces away would be a real threat in the 14th century, but we all know they might never hit anyone in our games.
 Marshals can remedy this with careful calls, either of casualties or simply ordering a group to fall back.
 Rule of thumb: one hit per 8 arrows at 25 yards, one per 12 or 15 arrows at 50 yards.